 Patient Care & Counselling

 Counselling is a necessary part of urological care.
-Prior to any treatment, A/Prof Patel will go over the condition in detail and discuss treatment options and their associated risks and expected outcomes.
+Prior to any treatment, Prof Patel will go over the condition in detail and discuss treatment options and their associated risks and expected outcomes.
 Patients must inform the doctor about any health conditions, allergies, current medications or substance abuse that could affect treatment.

 Post operative care